folio-org/okapi/doc/guide.md

 Okapi's own web services must, and other modules should, adhere to these guidelines as far as practically possible.

- * No trailing slashes
+ * No trailing slashes in paths
- * Always expect and return proper JSON objects, or lists of such
+ * Always expect and return proper JSON
  * The primary key should always be called 'id'

 We try to make the Okapi code exemplary, so that it would serve well as